Trollicus/effective-invention/README.md

 ## Discord Account Generator
-Advanced Discord Account Creator that uses 2Captcha
+Advanced Discord Account Creator that uses Anti-Captcha

-goal: 50 stars = massive update, fixes and improvements.

-The Project has educational purposes, use it at your own risk!
+The Project is made with educational purposes, use it at your own risk!

 ## Showcase